Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials

 By mapping evolutionary pressures and traits from biomimicry to mechanical stresses and soil composition, respectively, we define the research area of ``geomimicry" as a framework that identifies the evolution-composition relationships in Earth-mediated matter.
 Mirroring biomimicry, one can pursue complementary strategies.
 A \emph{top-down approach} starts from observing nature and its processes to determine the categories of constituent materials, interparticle interactions, environmental stresses, and the associated dynamics.
 In contrast, a \emph{bottom-up approach} focuses on designing earth materials one component at a time -- optimizing particle size, shape, polydispersity, interactions, and additives -- and ``training" the mixture with varied stress regimes to engineer relevant mechanical properties such as strength, toughness, ductility, and resilience.
 In both cases, mesoscopic length and time scales emerge from materials' microscopic constituents, interactions, and their training.
 Here, we propose a framework for analyzing geomaterials through an \textbf{evolutionary lens}, structured around the following key elements: \begin{itemize} \item \textbf{Stressors}: Earth materials are exposed to a wide range of local environmental or mechanical stresses.
-Thus, one needs to examine how those stresses and boundary conditions affect material properties and mesoscale structure. \item \textbf{Adaptation}: Earth materials adapt their constituents' interactions to create mesoscale structures and unique properties under their local climates.
+Thus, one needs to examine how those stresses and boundary conditions affect material properties and mesoscale structure. \item \textbf{Adaptation}: External constraints progressively train the constituents of Earth materials, shaping their interactions to produce mesoscale structures and unique properties under local climatic conditions.
 It is important to establish quantitative relationships linking the material’s mesoscale architecture (e.g., network structures) to its macroscopic properties (e.g., fracture toughness). \item \textbf{Functionality}: Identify and map how new functionalities arise from the interplay between external stresses and microstructural evolution. \end{itemize} Following these steps will help us understand the \textit{adaptive} nature of soft sustainable geomaterials.